Flutterish/Hitokori/README.md

 * `Stretched` - Tiles have bigger angles in between, makes the game look faster
 * `Squashed` - Tiles have smaller angles in between, makes the game look slower
 * `Double Tiles` - A tile is generated in between all tiles
+* `Hold Tiles` - Adds tiles you need to hold
-* `Experimental` - Game modifiers that allow you to:
+* `Spin tiles` - Adds tiles that you have to press multiple times at the same speed
-    - Remove hold tiles
-    - Add spin tiles
-    - Remove overlapping tiles
 * `Reverse Spin` - Makes the whole playfiels spin
 * `Triplets` - Play with 3 orbitals ( removing hold tiles is recommended )